-- The establishment of a cardiac emergency response team. - The activation of the cardiac emergency response team during a sudden cardiac arrest or another similar life-threatening emergency. - The placement of automated external defibrillators (AEDs) in accessible locations throughout the school's campus and athletic facilities that are not locked or otherwise secured against public access and from which the AEDs are easily retrievable.
-The AEDs would be required to be clearly marked with appropriate identifying signage.
-In addition, the bill would include the recommendation that, to the extent possible and as funding allows, the public school make the best possible effort to ensure that the AEDs are accessible within one to three minutes of a cardiac emergency. - The routine maintenance of the school's AEDs. - The dissemination of the cardiac emergency response plan throughout the school's campus. - The ongoing training of school personnel as described below - The use of annual exercise simulations to practice the steps established in the cardiac emergency response plan.
-The simulations would be required to mandate the participation of the members of the cardiac emergency response team. - The integration of the cardiac emergency response plan with the local emergency response system and emergency response agencies. - The ongoing and triennial review of the cardiac emergency response plan.
+- The establishment of a cardiac emergency response team. - The activation of the cardiac emergency response team during a sudden cardiac arrest or another similar life-threatening emergency. - The placement of automated external defibrillators (AEDs) throughout the school's campus and athletic facilities in accordance with American Heart Association guidelines, including the requirement that AEDs must be accessible within one to three minutes of a cardiac emergency. - The routine maintenance of the school's AEDs. - The dissemination of the cardiac emergency response plan throughout the school's campus. - The ongoing training of school personnel as described below - The use of annual drills to practice the steps established in the cardiac emergency response plan. - The integration of the cardiac emergency response plan with the local emergency response system and emergency response agencies. - The ongoing and annual review of the cardiac emergency response plan.